Cycle Time Scatterplot

 This chart allows you to forecast work on an individual work item level.

 You can calculate the rest of the percentiles in the same way.
 These percentiles are important because they show us how much risk we are willing to take.
-If we are fine being wrong 50% of the time, we will say that 2 days are needed to complete the tasks.
+If we are fine being wrong 50% of the time, we will say that 2 days are needed to complete any card on this workflow.

 If we prefer to stay on the safe side and be more accurate in our forecast, then we will interpret the process using the 85% or 95% percentile, which gives a higher level of certainty.

-- Keep the dots as close to the "x" axis as possible, because that's how you are pretty fast to complete the work.
+- Keep the dots as close to the "x" axis as possible, because that's how you decrease cycle time and deliver faster.

 - You can mark the cards that have been blocked using the "Blocked items" control to the right of the chart.
 You can toggle on and off which cards have been blocked.
 It is a good visual indicator, which gives you an idea of how many cards have been blocked.